jdhitsolutions/PSProjectStatus/README.md

 ## Class-Based

 The status is based on a private class-based definition.
-The JSON file is used to create a `PSProject` object and update its properties.
+The classes are used to construct the JSON file which in turn is used to create a `PSProject` object and update its properties.

 ```powershell
 Class PSProjectRemote {
     [string]$Name
     [string]$Url